 So, you know that you have to perform well on the new SAT exam in order to have your pick of colleges — but where do you start?
-These ten best SAT test prep tips will help you get your SAT prep started.
+These ten best SAT study tips will help you get your SAT prep started.
 Some of the tips are easier than you might think!

 1. Read lots of nonfiction outside of class